 NRSP is engaged in increasing women’s ‘voice’ and representation in their communities, villages and Union Councils and increasing their involvement of profitable economic activities.
 This is achieved through ensuring that women participate in Community Organisations, Village Organisations and Local Support Organisations and through microfinance, asset transfers in their names and the provision of vocational trainings.
 NRSP’s Gender and Development sector is involved in addressing these and other issues, across the spectrum of Social Mobilisation activities and in discrete projects.

-The basis for the work is the comprehensive Gender Mainstreaming Policy, developed in 2004.
+The basis for the work is the comprehensive Gender Mainstreaming Policy.
 In 2011 NRSP adopted the AASHA Code of Conduct which identifies and addresses sexual harassment in the workplace. www.aasha.org.pk

 Gender in the workplace: In order for the concepts and practices of gender mainstreaming (in the workplace and in community mobilisation) to be understood by everyone, the Gender and Development section developed an awareness-raising and training programme in 2008.
 Sector Managers then developed Gender Action Plans.
 In 2009 – 10 we developed and rolled out a plan to strengthen the capacities of Gender Focal Persons in the Rural Support Programmes.
 The gender trainers first took part in a Training of Trainers course with events taking place over one year, supported by the Rural Support programmes Network.
 South Asian and Pakistani gender experts developed and implemented the process.
 The syllabus included sessions on Islam and Gender, how to conduct a gender analysis and how to disaggregate data by gender, for use in analysis.
 In the second stage of the RSPN rollout the Programme Manager for Gender and Development trained 480 NRSP staff members who attended the sessions from all of the NRSP Regions.
 This process took place over 3 months.